Tobias-Abele/3DModelsLabware/MilliwellSlides/Readme.md

 ![Rendered image of the favorite milliwell slides of my lab](./Images/MilliWellSlides.png)

 Design and print custom milliwell slides for laboratory experiments.
-This repository provides STL files for commonly used slide layouts in our lab, along with a fully customizable **Blender-based slide generator** using geometry nodes.
+This repository provides STL files for commonly used slide layouts in my lab, along with a fully customizable **Blender-based slide generator** using geometry nodes.

 ---